arshandalili/mnist-autoencoder/README.md

 # mnist-autoencoder
-An Autoencoder for next handwritten digit in MNIST dataset
+An Autoencoder for next handwritten digit in MNIST dataset.
+Training and visualizing are in the MNIST_Autoencoder notebook.